 Birch Memorial Clock Tower is a famous building in Ipoh, built in tribute to J.W.W Birch in 1909 who was one of the first inhabitants of the city who was assassinated in 1875.
 The tower is an ode to British symbolism and at the top you will find four figures who are meant to depict the four virtues of the British government.

-Geological Museum have huge number of exhibits including over 600 minerals and 150 specimens of rocks along with 200 varieties of gemstones.
-There are also 200 fossils and large murals that shows that show how dinosaur fossils and geological structures are formed and also a gallery that tell the story of mining industry history in Ipoh
+Geological Museum has a huge number of exhibits including over 600 minerals and 150 specimens of rocks along with 200 varieties of gemstones.
+There are also 200 fossils and large murals that show that show how dinosaur fossils and geological structures are formed and also a gallery that tell the story of mining industry history in Ipoh

 Gua Tempurung is a stretch of 4.5 km cave, making it the longest here with amazing stalactites and stalagmite along with underground streams and waterfalls and the huge natural domes in the roof of the caves

 Enlightened Heart Tibetan Temple if you want to see a different kind of religious building to the myriad cave temples in the area.
-Built in 1976 on a 12 acres land it houses the largest Buddhist statue at a height of 13 stories with some 200 different statues here which differ from the usual Buddhist and Taoist temples in the area that give you an interesting insight into Tibetan art work.
+Built in 1976 on 12 acres of land it houses the largest Buddhist statue at a height of 13 stories with some 200 different statues here which differ from the usual Buddhist and Taoist temples in the area that give you an interesting insight into Tibetan artwork.

-Gunung Lang Recreational Park located just 7km out of Ipoh town, you can check out this gorgeous limestone scenery that span 30 hectares where half of this is a lake where you can take a scenery boat ride.
+Gunung Lang Recreational Park is located just 7km out of Ipoh town, you can check out this gorgeous limestone scenery that spans 30 hectares where half of this is a lake where you can take a scenic boat ride.
 There are gardens, a small zoo and observation tower plus a campsite here as well.

 Penang Hill (Bukit Bendera) that stands at 821 metres above sea level is one of Penang’s most popular attractions, a trip up by a funicular train is a must, as it provides visitors with spectacular views of the whole island at the summit.
 At the peak there are a Hindu temple, church and a mosque.
 On a clear day you can see the mountains of Langkawi but it is the night view sight of lit-up Georgetown that is especially rewarding.
 Most people simply come to enjoy the cool, unpolluted air and walk under 30m-high trees along the nature trails

-Fort Cornwallis traces it history to 17th century, built in 1786 as a defensive structure against pirates, today is one of Penang’s most well known landmarks.
-You can see a 17th century chapel, some prison cells, ammunition storage area, and even some cool old bronze cannons, including a Dutch one.
-Named after Charles Cornwallis, the former Governor General of India.
+Fort Cornwallis traces its history to the 17th century, built in 1786 as a defensive structure against pirates, today is one of Penang’s most well-known landmarks.
+You can see a 17th-century chapel, some prison cells, an ammunition storage area, and even some cool old bronze cannons, including a Dutch one.
+Named after Charles Cornwallis, the former Governor-General of India.

-Escape Adventureland if you are energetic, looking for some thrilling and adventure, then spent hours here to drain up your energy.
-All kinds of activities like flying foxes hurtling speedily through the open air, dozens of feet off the ground, is pretty exciting.
-A park specialising in zip-lining, there are other fun activities here including a free fall from a 20m jump platform, an inner-tube slide and tree rope swing.
+Escape Adventureland if you are energetic, looking for some thrilling and adventure, then spend hours here to drain up your energy.
+All kinds of activities like flying foxes hurtling speedily through the open air, dozens of feet off the ground, are pretty exciting.
+A park specializing in zip-lining, there are other fun activities here including a free fall from a 20m jump platform, an inner-tube slide and a tree rope swing.
 Open: 09:00 – 18:00 Tuesday – Sunday.

-SkyCab is the cable car that would take you 15 minutes uphill to Machincang mountain where you able to reach Langkawi Skybridge which stand at 2,300 feet above with 125m in length, this is one spectacular pedestrian bridge that you don’t wanna miss if you are on the island.
+SkyCab is the cable car that would take you 15 minutes uphill to Machincang mountain where you are able to reach Langkawi Skybridge which stand at 2,300 feet above with 125m in length, this is one spectacular pedestrian bridge that you don’t wanna miss if you are on the island.
 The unique curve design of the bridge allows visitors to admire the beauty of the island from a bird’s eye view.
-The bridge is open daily from 9:30am – 7:00pm with price of Rm55 ($13) for adult and Rm40($10) for child.
-This ticket also include SkyDome is a ball shape cineplex equipped with 12 projectors, offered 360 degrees of 3D image projections which easily covered your field of view into next dimension and further enhanced with high definition.
-Also included in the ticket is SkyRex is where visitors sits on a tram styled simulator and are taken on a 5 minutes fun filled journey that assaults that senses-physical platform drops, dynamic motion, blasts of air, water spray, vibrations, dramatic lighting, surround sound and 3D film projected to the front and both sides of the tram, combines to give the most realistic experience possible.
+The bridge is open daily from 9:30am – 7:00pm with the price of Rm55 ($13) for adults and Rm40($10) for children.
+This ticket also includes SkyDome is a ball shape cineplex equipped with 12 projectors, offered 360 degrees of 3D image projections which easily covered your field of view into the next dimension and further enhanced with high definition.
+Also included in the ticket is SkyRex is where visitors sit on a tram styled simulator and are taken on a 5 minutes fun-filled journey that assaults that senses-physical platform drops, dynamic motion, blasts of air, water spray, vibrations, dramatic lighting, surround sound and 3D film projected to the front and both sides of the tram, combines to give the most realistic experience possible.

-Cenang Beach (Pantai Cenang) the happening beach of Langkawi Island where its lined up with best seafood restaurants, cafes, pubs and shops along the road selling swimsuit, swimming floats, goggles, t-shirts plus much more.
+Cenang Beach (Pantai Cenang) the happening beach of Langkawi Island where it’s lined up with the best seafood restaurants, cafes, pubs and shops along with the road selling swimsuit, swimming floats, goggles, t-shirts plus much more.
 There are also many activities like Jet Ski, Parasailing, Banana boat, snorkeling like the pictures above.
-Other less known beaches here include Tanjung Rhu Beach (Pantai Tanjung Rhu) and Murni Beach (Pantai Murni) Underwater World Langkawi is located here at Cenang Beach, is an enclosed giant aquarium that houses many types of freshwater and seawater fishes.
+Other less known beaches here include Tanjung Rhu Beach (Pantai Tanjung Rhu) and Murni Beach (Pantai Murni) Underwater World Langkawi is located here at Cenang Beach, is an enclosed giant aquarium that houses many types of freshwater and seawater fish.
 There are also otters and penguins strutting their pose in their enclosure for the perfect picture.
-Open daily from 10:00am – 6:00pm Entrance for adult at Rm 40 ($10) and Child Rm30 ($7.3).
+Open daily from 10:00am – 6:00pm Entrance for adults at Rm 40 ($10) and Child Rm30 ($7.3).

-Crocodile Adventureland Langkawi said to be one of most collection of crocodile species in the world is another must-go attraction in Langkawi, the best time to see is the feeding sessions.
-There are open daily 9 – 6pm with entrance fee at Rm18 ($4.5) adult and child Rm12 ($3)
+Crocodile Adventureland Langkawi said to be one of the most collections of crocodile species in the world is another must-go attraction in Langkawi, the best time to see is the feeding sessions.
+There are open daily 9 – 6pm with an entrance fee at Rm18 ($4.5) adult and child Rm12 ($3)

 Langkawi Eagle Square, here you’ll see a huge eagle sculpture spreading its big wings as if ready to fly facing the sea at Kuah town, an iconic landmark in Langkawi Island.
 Standing at 12 metres tall, this is a perfect Instagram/Facebook picture that you must take while you are here.

-Jonker Street, best to visit during weekends as you would meet visitors from worldwide flock to this particular street in Malacca for its busy and vibrant night market with stalls selling all kinds of foods, drinks, souvenirs, live music performance and what not.
-Even you take just a bite of everything, you’ll be filled up before you reach half of the street but now because of the Covid pandemic, not open for almost a year, many business have literally close down.
+Jonker Street, best to visit during weekends as you would meet visitors from worldwide flock to this particular street in Malacca for its busy and vibrant night market with stalls selling all kinds of foods, drinks, souvenirs, live music performances and what not.
+Even you take just a bite of everything, you’ll be filled up before you reach half of the street but now because of the Covid pandemic, not open for almost a year, many businesses have literally closed down.
 Hope it would be back to a lively street party-like atmosphere like before soon.